panzerfausten/empatica_assigment_app/README.md

 | gfreeman@empatica.com | wololo           | doctor     |
 | god@empatica.com      | dioeilmiopastore | god        |

+For the support user, you can use the folllowing devices ids to test their status:
+*5f412
+*40bba7
+*fbaa7
+*57bba7

 ##issues
 *Webpages are not protected so you can see them if you have the links.
 *The app was only tested on firefox, please use it :D